Around the World with Orson Welles: Episodes

-For many years, it was believed that the third episode, "Revisiting Vienna", was lost.
-(The episode is also known as "The Third Man Returns to Vienna"; Welles starred in The Third Man in 1949.)
+For many years, it was believed that the third episode, "Revisiting Vienna", also known as "The Third Man Returns to Vienna", (Welles starred in The Third Man in 1949) was lost.
 In June 2011, the episode was found in the archives at the Wisconsin Historical Society Center for Film and Theater Research in Madison, Wisconsin by Ray Langstone, completing the series.

 Orson Welles also worked on a seventh episode entitled "The Tragedy of Lurs", which was not completed.
 The documentary was based on the controversial Dominici murder case in France, and contained interviews with many of the principals shortly after the trial.
 A version of the film, using Welles's footage and additional sound, was constructed by French filmmaker Christophe Cognet and integrated into his 52-minute documentary titled The Dominici Affair by Orson Welles (2000).

 Home video release

 Sets containing what were then thought to be the five sole surviving broadcast episodes and "The Dominici Affair" were separately released on both VHS and DVD.
 Then, in 2015, to mark the centenary of Welles's birth, the British Film Institute released both DVD and limited-edition Blu-ray sets containing all six broadcast episodes and The Dominici Affair by Orson Welles.